sid-sancheti/sid-sancheti/README.md

 Nice to meet you!
 My name is Sid Sancheti.

 I am a third-year Computer Science student at Purdue University.
 I am pursuing a concentration in Security and Machine Intelligence with a minor in Mathematics.
-However, I have a wide array of interest ranging from computer graphics to full-stack dev to low-level programming.
+I have a wide array of interest ranging from computer graphics to full-stack dev to low-level programming.

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=sid-sancheti&layout=compact&show_icons=true&hide=html,css,Makefile,CMake)